 Then, re-try connecting to the query editor in your Amazon Redshift cluster.

-My query gets aborted by the query editor
+My query gets terminated by the query editor

-When using the query editor, note that it is only suitable for short-running queries that can be completed within ten minutes.
+To prevent query termination, use the query editor for short-running queries that can be completed within ten minutes.
 For queries that run longer than ten minutes, use a third-party SQL client like SQL Workbench/J. For more information about using query editor, see Query editor considerations.